 CLEAN UP THE CITY

 Nov 2012: Time and again they talk about revamping our main shopping mall in Adelaide.
 We were there

 on Saturday night and it was quite nice.
 They don't need to redo it, just look after it.
 Clean the bins out as often as is needed to keep them

 from overflowing, even during the evening, and especially for Saturday and Sunday trading.
 Paint the posts, lightpoles, bins, benches often so

 that they look fresh and clean.
-(See

-pole in photo below) Have people picking up loose litter all the time, even on Saturday and Sunday-especially on Saturday and Sunday,
+Have people picking up loose litter all the time, even on Saturday and Sunday-especially on Saturday and Sunday,

 when visitors most often are there.
 Clean that bloody chewing gum off the footpath and greater mall as soon as it appears.
 I never even see

 people chewing gum in Adelaide so I don't know where it comes from.
 If people can't do the right thing, ban chewing gum and impose a fine just like

 in Singapore and use the people caught chewing to clean it up.
 The trees are looking good but we need more flowers.
 Take a lesson from England

 where public places are adorned with glorious hanging baskets and big, 3 tiered pots of flowers.
 Put up some NEW, FRESH Christmas decorations.

 This must be about the 5th year in a row for those big, ugly baubles and candy canes.
 Move the real rubbish bin away from the lovely pigs and let

 dropping rubbish.
 No one ever polices this.
 We have gone backwards in relation to public cleanliness.
 Whatever happened to KESAB?
 The areas around

 bins are also disgusting with black, foetid looking stains.
 The Adelaide city council should be doing much more to make the city look clean, fresh

 and attractive.
 Don't spend millions on re-doing things, just look after what we have.
 Make sure all the shops are occupied-you may have to

 subsidise rental to attract some businesses.
 If they are not occupied, make sure the windows are attractive by advertising other businesses or

 tourist sites.
 Please do not renovate, repair or dig up anything and cover the city with ugly, horrible, stupid, orange plastic mesh during the

 come to the city.
 Get some pretty new banners and flags for King William Street.

 FORMER REGISTRY OFFICE

 I realised I didn't have a nice picture of the Registry Office where we were married in

 Adelaide in 1974.
 I knew it was no longer a registry office but was saddened and amazed to see it was a drop in centre for migrants or refugees.
 This

 beautiful Victorian building, originally a bank of South Australia, was narrowly saved from demolition by a Sydney firm which wanted to build a tower

 block on the site, and purchased by the state government in 1971 following an extensive campaign by the public.
 Named Edmund Wright House after the

 visitors to the city.
 It would especially be a perfect place for the Tourist Bureau.
 It seems ironic that one of the best examples of Victorian

 architecture in the city is being used to provide a service for newcomers to the city who have, as yet, no involvement with it and probably little

 interest in history at this stage of their life's journey.

-I ONLY WANT
+I ONLY WANT ONE

-It would be good if you could buy ONE baby wrap, or ONE feeding spoon or ONE of just about anything you
+It would be good if you could buy ONE toothbrush, or ONE paintbrush or ONE of just about anything you

 need.
 So much stuff comes in packs of 3 or 4 and I don't need that many.
-I'd rather buy another little toy with the money than get more items than I
+I'd rather buy something else with the money than get more items than I

 Jan 2012: Is it just me, or do Captcha, (I'm assuming it is the same in both singular and plural form, like

 'sheep') those wiggly nonsense words which security conscious people add to their websites to stop spam, drive you crazy?
 Mostly, I can't read the

 captcha and have to type several versions to get it right.
 On some websites they then lock you out because of too many tries.
 Now they have come up

 with the 'clever' alternative of having someone speaking words in a room full of noisy people.
 Now, do I write down all 4 or 5 words that the person

 says, or just choose one?
 By this time I have swapped out of the website and said, 'Forget it.'

 And going into the shops I feel that old familiar panic.
 But why?
 I only have a few people to buy

 presents for.
 I know I can make nearly all the food we can eat the day before Xmas.
 My usual pudding made the day before and the cake a couple of

 weeks before Christmas are always very nice.
 Do I need a whole Xmas dinner set just for Xmas Day, or even special Xmas platters?
 I can just get out

 the best and nicest china I have and use that.
 The table setting is the same every year- as nice as I can make it with the best accoutrements I have

 that already sit in the cupboard unused most of the time.

 Dec 2011: I intended this page to be complaints about consumer products, but I thought I'd have a